evoluteur/evolutility-models/README.md

 ```

 Generated models are saved in the directories "models-ui" and "models-db".
 The list of "full" models to generate from is specified in "/models/all_models.js".

+Note: The full models can be used as they are by both UI and back-end (which ignore what they do not need in the models).

-## Vocabulary for Models
+## Metamodel

+The metamodel is the structure of the model (the model of models).
+I think about it as the vocabulary for making models.

-Models describe objects with fields and collections.
-Fields can be grouped.
+Models describe objects with fields, groups of fields, and collections (nested lists).
+For any object, all views use the same model (single source of truth for UI metadata).

 ### Object